Inviting Members and Assigning Seats and Roles

-As an organization owner, you can invite members to join a subscribed domain.
-However, if you have subscribed to a trial of a domain, there might be a limit to the number of members you can assign a seat for the domain.
+As an organization owner, you can invite members to join a subscribed domain and assign a seat and a role to them.
+However, in a trial subscription, there might be a limit to the number of members you can assign a seat for the domain.

 Note: When inviting users to a domain, you can edit and delete the email addresses that you have added to the list of invitees before you send the invitation.

-You can invite users to join a domain by using their email addresses.
+You can invite members of your organization to join a domain by using their email addresses.

 - On the Team Members tab, click the domain name in the left pane and then click Invite new members.

-- In the “Invite new team members to the domain” window, enter the email addresses of all the users you want to invite to be members of the domain and click Invite.
+In the “Invite new team members to the domain” window, enter the email addresses of all the users you want to invite as members of the domain and click Invite.

 The members receive an email inviting them to join the domain, clearly stating the region in which you have the domain subscription.